Creating value through working capital has been saved

 Why now is a great time to unlock cash

-As we explore the findings of our annual Working Capital Roundup, it becomes clear that the sooner the decision-makers understand the importance of protecting liquidity, the better.
+Exploring the findings of our annual Working Capital Roundup makes it clear that the sooner the decision-makers understand the importance of protecting liquidity, the better.
 Companies and executive teams need to be prepared to manage their working capital cycles proactively to tackle different challenges and gain a competitive advantage compared to their peers.

 Read our previous reports: